 Rates for cash advances

-A cash advance on a credit card is a really bad idea as the interest applies immediately and can range up to 29.49% on some cards, such as the Latitude Go MasterCard (formerly GE Money Go MasterCard).
+A cash advance on a credit card is a really bad idea as the interest applies immediately and can range up to 29.49% on some cards.

-Note that some credit cards, like the CBA Essentials and Westpac Lite credit cards, don't offer cash advances.
+Note that some credit cards don't offer cash advances.

 Your low-interest card can really lose its sparkle if you get hit with high annual fees.
-Fees can range from $0 to $108 for the cards in our list, so be sure to check before you apply for a new card.
+Fees can be hundreds of dollars, especially for rewards credit cards, so be sure to check before you apply for a new card.

 Don't use the card for other purchases during the balance transfer period as interest-free days may not apply until you've paid off the full balance – including the balance transfer amount.